 Reportable transaction disclosure statement.
-If you entered into a reportable transaction in 2010, you must file Form 8886 to disclose information if your federal income tax liability is affected by your participation in the transaction.
+If you entered into a reportable transaction in 2011, you must file Form 8886 to disclose information if your federal income tax liability is affected by your participation in the transaction.
 You may have to pay a penalty if you are required to file Form 8886 but do not do so.
 You may also have to pay interest and penalties on any reportable transaction understatements.
-For more information on reportable transactions, see Reportable Transaction Disclosure Statement in the instructions for Schedule C.
+For more information on reportable transactions, see the Instructions for Form 8886.